LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_business_en.md

             | DEVICE_ALIAS_CHANGED | Device's alias changed | Get Device List API called|
       - name: User API
         description: |
-          The User API is used to manage the information of LG Electronics users who have registered for partner services. <b> Currently, the API is only available to products registered on LG ThinQ only.</b>
+          The User API is used to manage the information of LG Electronics users who have registered for partner services. <b> Currently, the API is only available to devices registered on LG ThinQ.</b>
       - name: DR API
         description: |
           With B2B partners as demand response (DR) providers, the DR API is used to control the devices of LG Electronics users, who are DR service users.
 B2B partners can utilize this API to manage LG Electronics users who are DR service users, register DR events that may reduce or change the power consumption of LG Electronics users during certain power peak hours in response to the electricity demand, and search whether the DR target device participates in DR events.
 The DR target devices are currently limited to air conditioners and TVs, but more products will be supported in the future.
 The DR service using this API follows the following procedure.